 Online Soft pastel workshops to encourage beginners and challenge experienced artists

 In normal times, I regularly run soft pastel workshops in Wimborne on Thursdays.
-We meet in a lovely Parish Hall, opposite The Old Inn in Holt.
-These face-to-face workshops are currently suspended because of Covid-19, but I hope to start them again early in 2021.
+These face-to-face workshops are currently suspended because of Covid-19, but I hope to start them again in September 2021.
 Please ring or email or click here to be added to the mailing list to be kept up to date.

 Until we can gather together again, I’m excited to share my online pastel workshops, each of which is a full length pre recorded demonstration of my creative process and a lesson in pastel painting.
 These newly developed videos are designed for you to paint along to at your own pace.
 They’ve taken me approximately an hour to create each artwork, though you should leave yourself a little longer to create your own version.
 Take regular breaks.
 You can pause or rewind each one and play it as many times as you like.
 The lessons are deliberately slow paced, so that you can see, understand and absorb each detail as you create your own artwork.
 As I work, I share with you a progressive series of tips and tricks to help you develop your technique and confidence.